Territorial disputes of the People's Republic of China: Laos

+Macau

+On December 3, 1966, the 12-3 incident occurred in Macau.
+On April 25, 1974, the Portuguese Army launched the Carnation Revolution.
+The new Portuguese civilian government implemented a decolonization policy and recognized that Macau was not a colony but Chinese territory.
+At that time, it also hoped to return the sovereignty of Macau immediately, but was rejected by the government of the People's Republic of China.
+It was not until February 8, 1979, that Portugal and the People's Republic of China officially exchanged the "Communiqué on the Establishment of Diplomatic Relations".
+Both sides jointly confirmed that Macau was Chinese territory, and the time and details of the return would be negotiated and resolved by the two governments at an appropriate time.
+On June 30, 1986, the two sides began negotiations on the return of Macau.
+On April 13, 1987, the two sides signed the Sino-Portuguese Joint Declaration.
+On December 20, 1999, the People's Republic of China resumed the exercise of sovereignty over Macau.

 Mongolia

-The People's Republic of China established diplomatic relations with Mongolia on October 16, 1949 and both nations signed a border treaty in 1962.
+The People's Republic of China established diplomatic relations with Mongolia on October 16, 1949, and both nations signed a border treaty in 1962.
 With the Sino-Soviet split, Mongolia aligned itself with the Soviet Union and asked for the deployment of Soviet forces, leading to security concerns in China.
 As a result, bilateral ties remained tense until 1984, when a high-level Chinese delegation visited Mongolia and both nations began to survey and demarcate their borders.
 Mongolian General Secretary Jambyn Batmönkh, during a meeting with President Kim Il sung while on a state visit to Pyongyang in November 1986 states that "renewing the development of Sino-Mongolian relations is important for our two countries’ people's common interest".
 In 1986, a series of agreements to bolster trade and establish transport and air links was signed.